noodle69/EdgarEzUIFaviconBundle/docs/INSTALL.md

                     manifest:
                         show_title: true
                         version: "1.0"
-        acme: #or/and especially for acme siteaccess
-            # ... same as before
 ```

 * api_key : visit RealFaviconGenerator website to obtain your own API Key for Non-interactive mode